polarityio/slack/README.md

 The URL of the Slack API you would like to connect to.

 ### User Token
-The API User Token associated with your Polarity Slack App.
+The API User Token associated with the Polarity Slack App.
 Your User Token should start with "xoxp-###...".
-Optional if you don't wish to search.
+Optional if you don't wish to search and uncheck "Allow Searching Slack Messages".
+It is a best practice to generate the user token with a user that has limited channel access.

 ### Bot Token
 The API Bot Token associated with your Polarity Slack App.
 Your User Token should start with "xoxb-###...".

 ### Allow Searching Slack Messages
 If checked, the integration will search and return Slack messages that match enabled entity values.
+Slack's API limits searching to 20 searches per minute.

+> If you run into Rate Limit errors you can reduce usage of the Slack API by enabling the "Prompt User Before Searching" option.

+### Prompt User Before Searching

+If checked, the integration will only search messages when explicitly prompted by the user by clicking on the "Search Slack" button within the integration results.
+Slack's API limits searching to 20 searches per minute.

+### Message Search Permissions

+Select what types of channels to search.
+If you'd like to specify specific channels, use the "Channels to Search" option below.
+Options are:

+* Public Channels Only
+* Public & Private Channels (No DMs or Group Messages will be returned)
+* Private Channels Only (No DMs or Group Messages will be returned)

+**Important**: If Private Channel results are enabled, the integration will search all private channels the configured User Token has access to.

+### Channels to Search

+Comma-delimited list of Slack channel names you would like the integration to search.
+If channel names are provided then only the specified channels will be searched regardless of the "Message Search Permissions" set.
+Public and Private channel names can be set but the configured "User Token" must have access to the specified channels to search.

+### Message Search Window

+How far back from now to search for messages (defaults to 1 year).

 ### Sort Message Search Results By
 Return the search results in a particular order.
 Options are `Best Search Match First`, `Most Recent Search Match First`, and `Oldest Search Match First`

+### Enable Displaying User Avatars

+If checked, the integration will display user avatars.
+This option must be set to "Lock and show option for all users".

 ### Allow Sending Slack Messages
 If checked, a prompt will show for every entity searched, regardless of Search Results, allowing you to send a message to any Channels listed below.